Phone-GWP-group

 Don’t lose your brand differentiators

-Specific examples include Coca-Cola releasing special edition cans that were white instead of the traditional red – with consumer backlash after many believed they were buying the diet version of the drink (and not – inadvertently – the full-fat version).
+Specific examples include Coca-Cola releasing special-edition white cans instead of the traditional red, sparking consumer backlash after many believed they were buying the diet version of the drink (and not, inadvertently, the full-fat version).

-Changing your packaging to a specific colour can also cause unexpected reactions in consumers due to the colour psychology around certain shades).
-Poor colour choice for your packaging can also confuse your product with your competition or mean consumers end up with a product they did not intend to buy.
+Changing your packaging to a specific colour can also provoke unexpected reactions among consumers due to the colour psychology around certain shades.

 By all means, use seasonal colours to reflect the mood of the holiday you are targeting, but carefully consider how this is likely to be perceived.